Maria Martinez Pottery

 Dr. Lori evaluates a $8,500 Maria and Julian piece of blackware pottery at one of her antique appraisal events providing tips about its signature.

 Maria Martinez (Maria Montoya Martinez) and her husband, Julian were the main artists and potters at the San Ildefonso pueblo near Santa Fe, NM.
-The pair is credited with introducing the key techniques and designs of both San Ildefonso and Santa Clara black on black ware pottery.
+The pair is credited with introducing the key techniques and designs to the San Ildefonso black ware pottery and impacted Santa Clara pottery forms and styles too.
 Their work influenced artists with their carved and matte blackware pottery decorations with monochrome, polychrome, and black on black pottery.

 After Maria and Julian discovered in 1918 how to produce the now-famous black-on-black pottery, they spent the remainder of their careers perfecting and producing it for museums and collectors worldwide.

 This style of blackware is achieved by using a polishing stone to smooth over a glossy finish prior to the firing of the pot creating a high gloss design that has become the hallmark of pueblo pottery.

 Maria Martinez is of the circle of other great pueblo potters such as Julian Martinez, Margaret Tafoya, Sefarina Tafoya, Rose Gonzales, Teresita Naranjo.
 She is of the artistic lineage of Christina Naranjo and Sarafina Tafoya.

 Some Martinez pots are NOT signed.
 So, you should always have the pieces, not just the signatures, reviewed, researched and authenticated by Dr. Lori who can provide an accurate and proper evaluation of the pueblo pottery.